YAC-Sponsored GCER 2013 Live-Blog Challenge

 - GCER is a place for middle-school and high-school students.
 So keep your posts PG-rated.
 Ask yourself if you would be comfortable showing your posts to a 6th-grader in front of his/her parents.

-- Your blogs must be finished by 11:59 PM, July 16, Central Time.
+- Your blogs must be finished by July 13, 11:59 PM CST.
 Post a “conclusion,” detailing how your team did, and any final thoughts on the tournament.
 For example, you might talk about how your team could have done better, and/or congratulate other teams on their winnings.
 By this point, your blog's password should be publicly accessible or removed, so that visitors (and judges) can read your blog.

-Due to the judges highly overshooting our projected date for announcing winners in 2010 (and the ensuing complaints), this year we will only say that the winners of the Live-Blog Challenge will be announced prior to the first regional tournament of the 2012 season.
+The winners of the Live-Blog Challenge will be announced prior to the first regional tournament of the 2014 season.
 (But we certainly don't expect to take anywhere near that long.)

-As with the 2010 Live-Blog Challenge, teams represented on YAC are permitted to enter the Live-Blog Challenge just like any other team, but YAC judges will not be judging their own team.
+As with previous years, teams represented on YAC are permitted to enter the Live-Blog Challenge just like any other team, but YAC judges will not be judging their own team.

 And the legal disclaimer: you grant KIPR and YAC the right to use and distribute content you post in the Live-Blog Challenge, although you will always receive credit and you maintain the copyright on your content.